dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 `abstype` | `and` | `andalso` | `as` | `case` | `datatype` | `do` | `else` | `end` | `eqtype` | `exception` | `fn` | `fun` | `functor` | `handle` | `if` | `in` | `include` | `infix` | `infixr` | `let` | `local` | `nonfix` | `of` | `op` | `open` | `orelse` | `raise` | `rec` | `sharing` | `sig` | `signature` | `struct` | `structure` | `then` | `type` | `val` | `while` | `with` | `withtype`

-Keywords are words that look like identifiers, but cannot be used as such; they are reserved for other purposes.
+keywords are words that look like identifiers, but cannot be used as such; they are reserved for other purposes.

 ---

 ### The Basic Types of ML

-Six "basic" types: `int`, `real`, `string`, `char`, `bool`, `unit`
+six "basic" types: `int`, `real`, `string`, `char`, `bool`, `unit`

-* They are basic, since they are *atomic*
+* they are basic, since they are *atomic*
-* They are basic, since they are *builtin*
+* they are basic, since they are *builtin*
-* There are other, user defined types:
+* there are other, user defined types:
-  * User defined types can be atomic
+  * user defined types can be atomic
-  * User defined types can be compound
+  * user defined types can be compound
   * a programming language may furnish the user with some builtin, non-atomic types (not in SML)

 <!--vert-->